 Each child life specialist has earned a bachelor's or master's degree in child development, education, psychology, child life or a related field.
 They've also completed a rigorous internship and they maintain certification from the Child Life Certification Commission.
 It's the goal of our child life specialists to give kids a sense of mastery that will help them throughout their lives and in spite of any health challenges.

-How can child life specialists help kids in the hospital?
+How do child life specialists help kids in the hospital?

 Medical preparation and pre-surgery teaching